 We are closely monitoring the Coronavirus (COVID-19) pandemic as it relates to our state, our county and our destinations.

-This is a rapidly evolving situation that changes by the hour and there is a lot of uncertainty.
+This situation continues to evolve with changes daily and there is a lot of uncertainty.
 We strongly encourage residents and travelers to always follow public health authorities’ recommendations above all else.

 When you are ready to travel, we are ready to welcome you back where we have Adventures to Invigorate and Space to Spread Out!